 Clerics of Volos have access to the domains of Animal, Luck, Plant, and Travel.
 The priesthood serves the community by ensuring the health of its herd animals and by blessing its marketplace.
 Volos's clerics are sought as arbitrators in trade disputes and it is wise to have one accompany any trading venture, especially the long and dangerous journey to Constantinople.
-D by Paul Leach • illustrated by Richard Sardhina

-RED SAILS Fell and Forlorn Bestiary: Monsters of Eastern Europe

-Sails campaign setting, ranging from the familiar vampires, werewolves, witches, and dragons to the less known fey spirits such as leshii, vila, rusalkas, and vodyanoi.
+RED SAILS Fell and Forlorn Bestiary: Monsters of Eastern Europe by Paul Leach • illustrated by Richard Sardhina lavic folklore has several legendary creatures to offer the Red Sails campaign setting, ranging from the familiar vampires, werewolves, witches, and dragons to the less known fey spirits such as leshii, vila, rusalkas, and vodyanoi.